|

 In December 2023, Lithuanian Railways (LTG Link) introduced a daily Vilnius-Riga train which has been so successful it has surprised LTG Link themselves.
 The train is smoother and faster than the bus and I'll take an LTG-Link bean-to-cup latte over the bus company's instant coffee, any day!

-Then on 6 January 2025 train travel in the Baltic States took another step forward: Lithuanian, Latvian & Estonian railways co-ordinated their timetables to create a daily Vilnius-Riga-Tallinn train service with one easy cross-platform change at Valga, with through ticketing between all three Baltic capitals possible using the LTG-Link website.
+On 6 January 2025 train travel in the Baltic States took another step forward: Lithuanian, Latvian & Estonian railways co-ordinated their timetables to create a daily Vilnius-Riga-Tallinn train service with one easy cross-platform change at Valga and through ticketing using the LTG-Link website.
 Riga-Tallinn takes longer by train than by bus, but (having done both) it's far more enjoyable and gives more of an insight into Latvian and Estonian life.

 Train times 2025